-Speaking of taste, films like this aren’t too much in demand.
-I could imagine in that year, how this film first premiered.
-The impression of its horror so much because of the twist.
-Nowadays, this film is just a gimmick.
-It makes thinking fools if you succeed in understanding this film means it makes you a smart person.
+Speaking of taste, movies like this weren’t too much in demand.
+I could imagine back at the time this film first premiered.
+There is a horror in this one because of the twist.
+Today, this film is just a gimmick.
+It makes you think like a fool if you succeed to understand this movie by means.
+Just it makes you like a smart person.
 At the very least, I watched these movies before they considered themselves as detectives.
-Just like “The Sixth Sense.”
-Even Roger Ebert hated this film so much.
-Yet, it’s one of the best thriller movies ever.
+Just like “The Sixth Sense”.
+Roger Ebert as well hated this film so much.
+Yet, in my opinion, it’s one of the best thriller movies ever.

 It’s about five criminal who reunited in the line-up thanks to their work.
 After their mission failed, it was known by the police.
 The line-up scene is probably one of the funniest.
 Benicio Del Toro as Fenster farted, again and again.
 It made Bryan Singer feels annoying about it because of the five actors couldn’t act seriously for one day.
 Besides, there are Stephen Baldwin, Gabriel Byrne, Kevin Pollack, and Kevin Spacey.
 The plot will run non-linear where we see Kevin Spacey as Verbal’s character being interrogated by Dave Kujan.
 After the incident in a ship that caused all his friends to die, Verbal himself survived.